mesowx/MesoPy/README.md

 MesoPy was designed to be as simple as possible and I hope you enjoy its usage.
 If you have any questions/comments, please direct them to [joclark@ucar.edu].

 ## Credits
-MesoWest has come a long way and I feel that Dr. John Horel's [research group] at the University of Utah deserves considerable praise for their work in creating a one-stop shop for meteorological data.
-Additional facilities were also provided by the [Western Region] of the National Weather Service.
+MesoWest has originally created by Dr. John Horel's [research group] at the University of Utah.
+Additional facilities were provided by the [Western Region] of the National Weather Service.

 [requests]:https://pypi.python.org/pypi/requests/
+[mesowestapi@gmail.com]: mailto:mesowestapi@gmail.com
 [joclark@ucar.edu]: mailto:joclark@ucar.edu
 [here]: http://mesopy.readthedocs.org/en/latest/
 [research group]: http://meso1.chpc.utah.edu/mesowest_overview/